5 Day Croatia Itinerary Ideas: Try One Of These Routes

 Mljet National Park

-Comprising the northern end of the island of Mljet, this forested national park is a gem for nature lovers looking to delve into unspoiled landscapes.
+Comprising the northern part of the island of Mljet, this forested national park is a gem for nature lovers seeking to explore unspoiled landscapes.
 Famed for its connections to Greek mythology (legend has it that Odysseus spent seven years here), today, it attracts hikers, campers, and beach-goers who want some adventure.

 Read more about Mljet National Park here ↳